mingfang/terraform-provider-k8s/site/k8s_policy_v1beta1_pod_disruption_budget/README.md

 ######  TypeMap

 matchLabels is a map of {key,value} pairs.
 A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
-The requirements are ANDed.hose key field is "key", the operator is "In", and the values array contains only "value".
-The requirements are ANDed.PodDisruptionBudget.

-#### max_unavailable

-######  TypeString

-An eviction is allowed if at most "maxUnavailable" pods selected by "selector" are unavailable after the eviction, i.e. even in absence of the evicted pod.
-For example, one can prevent all voluntary evictions by specifying 0.
-This is a mutually exclusive setting with "minAvailable".
-#### min_available

-######  TypeString

-An eviction is allowed if at least "minAvailable" pods selected by "selector" will still be available after the eviction, i.e. even in the absence of the evicted pod.
-So for example you can prevent all voluntary evictions by specifying "100%".
-## selector

-Label query over pods whose evictions are managed by the disruption budget.

-## match_expressions

-matchExpressions is a list of label selector requirements.
-The requirements are ANDed.

-#### key

-###### Required •  TypeString

-key is the label key that the selector applies to.
-#### operator

-###### Required •  TypeString

-operator represents a key's relationship to a set of values.
-Valid operators are In, NotIn, Exists and DoesNotExist.
-#### values

-######  TypeList

-values is an array of string values.
-If the operator is In or NotIn, the values array must be non-empty.
-If the operator is Exists or DoesNotExist, the values array must be empty.
-This array is replaced during a strategic merge patch.
-#### match_labels

-######  TypeMap

-matchLabels is a map of {key,value} pairs.
-A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
 The requirements are ANDed.